yh1198015532/inet/tutorials/fingerprint/doc/index.rst

 A fingerprint is a hash value, which is calculated during a simulation run from certain "ingredients", i.e. properties of the simulation such as time of events, module names, packet data, etc.

-The hash is continually updated until the end of the simulation (or some defined time limit), resulting in a fingerprint value.
+The hash is continually updated until the end of the simulation (or some defined time limit), resulting in a fingerprint value. **TODO** it is updated at each event/each event which takes part in the fingerprint calculation (as defined by the ingredients, filtering, etc)

 **V1** This value is characteristic of the simulation's trajectory; a fingerprint change indicates a change in the trajectory.